s311354/Louis/_posts/2021-08-11-Intorduce_CSS_Basics_and_Simple_Python_based_CSSParser.md

 For more information of HTML elements, you could learn from [HTML elements reference][htmlelements].

 ## CSS Parser ##
-There are many CSS parser in java or in C or in C++. etc..
-In this post, I created the [lite CSS Parser][litecssparser] in python and further to generate a HTML template.
+There are many CSS parsers in java or in C or in C++, etc. In this post, I created the [lite CSS Parser][litecssparser] in python and further to generate an HTML template.
 The code was initially extracted from [Simple CSS Parser][simplecssparser] and then reworked.
 But, the lite CSS parser only process four types of state, parsing in selector, parsing in property, parsing in value and parsing in comment.
 The basic functions for the CSS parser are a follows:

 <ul>
  <li>Read a CSS file</li>